Radiation Hardness Studies of RPC Based on Diamond-Like Carbon Electrodes for MEG II Experiment: Introduction

 \section{Introduction}

 The MEG~II experiment \cite{megii-design} searches for \muegamma decay, one of the charged lepton flavor violating processes.
 The dominant background is an accidental coincidence between background $\gamma$-rays and background positrons in the MEG~II experiment.
 Identification of the radiative muon decay (RMD; $\mu \to e \nu \bar\nu \gamma$), one of the background $\gamma$-ray sources, can further suppress background events.
-A novel type of resistive plate chamber, based on diamond-like carbon (DLC) electrodes is under development and planned to be installed in front of the target for background identification in the MEG~II experiment \cite{megii-design}.
+A novel type of resistive plate chamber, based on diamond-like carbon (DLC) electrodes is under development and planned to be installed in front of the target for further background suppression.
 It detects low-energy positrons of 1 -- 5~MeV from the RMD with a high-energy $\gamma$-ray of $E_\gamma>$ 48 MeV.
 The detector should have an ultra-low mass (0.1~\%~$X_0$), high-rate capability (up to 3 MHz/\cmsq), and radiation hardness (irradiation dose of $\sim$~100~C/\cmsq) since the high-intensity ($7 \times 10^7~\mu/\mathrm{s}$) and low-momentum ($28~\mathrm{MeV}/c$) muon beam pass through there.
 Furthermore, the detection efficiency of 90~\% for minimum ionizing particles, the timing resolution of 1 ns, and the 20 cm diameter detector size are also required to identify the RMD efficiently.

-The DLC-RPC consists of thin-film materials as shown in Fig.~\ref{fig:dlc-rpc}.
-The overall material budget can be suppressed to 0.095~\%~$X_0$ with a four-layer configuration.
-A single-layer detection efficiency is required to be above 44~\% to achieve the 90~\% detection efficiency with a four-layer configuration.
-Some requirements for the DLC-RPC, which rate capability, detection efficiency, and timing resolution in a high-intensity and low-momentum muon beam, had been validated using an actual muon beam --- 42~\% MIP efficiency and 180~ps timing resolution with a single-layer configuration were achieved in a measurement performed under a 1~MHz/\cmsq muon beam \cite{rpcpaper}.
-On the other hand, the radiation hardness of the DLC-RPC has been never investigated.
-Therefore, an aging test was conducted to evaluate the radiation hardness in this study.
-The detector scalability has not yet been developed as well as the radiation hardness and is being developed separately from this study.
+The geometrical acceptance to the RMD positrons is expected to be about 100~\% with a 20~cm in diameter detector.